-Huanchaco – know the beauties of northern Peru
+Huanchaco – Get to Know the Beauty of Northern Peru

 If you´re going to the northern part of Peru, congratulations!
 This is the most beautiful (and unknown) parts of the country.
 A popular vacation beach town in the city of Trujillo.
 A place with rich landscapes of culture and ruins before the Incas.So, for your best experience, find a hotel in Trujillo and be easy on a beach place!
 Here you can find 5 places to meet in Huanchaco that you can´t miss!